dylanmtaylor/instant-vultr-vpn-server/README.md

 * When the script is done executing, the client certificate is stored to `/root/openvpn_cert.ovpn`
   * This script attempts to automatically copy openvpn_cert.ovpn to the working directory.
 This requires sshpass.
 * For privacy reasons, this script defaults to configuring OpenVPN with the 1.1.1.1 DNS server from Cloudflare.

+## Why not use Vultr's OpenVPN application template over this?

+* This is not installed by Vultr.
+While they haven't given us any reason to not trust them, setting it up yourself puts you in control, and they do not have access to any of the passwords.
+* This is significantly faster.
+The Vultr image provides you with an admin panel for OpenVPN and you get to spend time setting up users through it and clicking through pages on a web interface.
+This is a single command.
+ * Having nothing to configure makes the server more disposable, as less time is invested in setting it up.
+* In theory, this is harder for the provider to know that OpenVPN is running on the server at all, as it's not installed through their template.
+* This downloads the latest OpenVPN version available and the latest CentOS operating system packages.
+The template may not necessarily be up to date.
+By the time the script is done running, you have a fully patched system.